Easy Sausage Quiche

 - Add the green onion and cook for 1 minute longer.
 Drain excess fat from pan.

-- Spread ½ sausage mixture in pie shell ad sprinkle with ½ cheese.
+- Spread 1/2 sausage mixture in pie shell and sprinkle with 1/2 shredded cheese.
 Spread remaining sausage over cheese.

-- In a medium size mixing bowl whisk together the half and half, eggs, salt, pepper,and mustard.
-Add a few dashes hot sauce, if desired.
+- In a medium size mixing bowl whisk together the half and half, eggs, salt, pepper and mustard.
+Add a few dashes of hot sauce, if desired.

-- Pour evenly over sausage.
+- Pour the egg mixture evenly over the sausage filling.
 Sprinkle with remaining cheese.

 - Place into oven and bake for 45-50 minutes or until the center is set when gently shaken.
 Check at 30 minutes and lay a piece of aluminum foil on top to prevent over browning if needed.

-- Allow to rest for 30 minutes.
-Serve warm.
+- Allow to rest for 15-30 minutes.
+Slice and serve warm.

 Nutrition